ozyurtf/cpu-scheduler/README.md

 When we run execv(), **new process is not created** because execv() **transforms the existing process into a new process**.
 And after we create a child process with fork(), execv() system call is made to execute a program in that child process.

-In below, we can be able to see the implementation of execv()
+In below, we can be able to see another use case of execv():

 ```
 #include <stdio.h>